mui/mui-x/docs/data/data-grid/getting-started/migration-v5.md

 +"@mui/x-data-grid": "next",
 ```

-Using `next` ensures that it will always use the latest v6 alpha release, but you can also use a fixed version.
+Using `next` ensures that it will always use the latest v6 alpha release, but you can also use a fixed version, like `6.0.0-alpha.0`.

 ## Breaking changes